nhshackday/nhshackday.github.io/x/index.md

 	their local teams without leaving the context of their day-to-day professional work behind completely.
 </p>
 <p>
-	To try and explore how the NHS Hack Day model might work for more tightly focussed domains, NHSHD<b>x</b> is an experimental event - this time with a local theme.
+	To try and explore how the NHS Hack Day model might work for more focussed domains, NHSHD<b>x</b> is an experimental event - this time with a local theme.
 The best way to build
 	<span style="text-decoration: line-through;"> effective services</span> compelling events is to
 	<a href="https://web.archive.org/web/20140628221103/https://www.gov.uk/design-principles#fifth">